ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 For more example lookup plugins, check out the source code for the lookup plugins that are included with Ansible here: `lib/ansible/plugins/lookup <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/lookup>`_.

-For usage examples of lookup plugins, see `Using Lookups <http://docs.ansible.com/ansible/playbooks_lookups.html>`_.
+For more usage examples of lookup plugins, see `Using Lookups <http://docs.ansible.com/ansible/playbooks_lookups.html>`_.

 .. _developing_vars_plugins:

 Vars Plugins
 ------------

-Playbook constructs like 'host_vars' and 'group_vars' work via 'vars' plugins.
-They inject additional variable data into ansible runs that did not come from an inventory source, playbook, or command line.
+Vars plugins inject additional variable data into Ansible runs that did not come from an inventory source, playbook, or command line.
+Playbook constructs like 'host_vars' and 'group_vars' work using vars plugins.

-Vars plugins got rewritten in 2.4 and had been semi-functional since 2.0.
+Vars plugins were partially implented in Ansible 2.0 and rewritten to be fully implemented starting with Ansible 2.4.

-Older pugins used a `run` method as their main body/work:
+Older plugins used a `run` method as their main body/work:

 .. code-block:: python